Rojavin Raja

 Rojavin Raja is a 1976 Indian Tamil-language film, directed by K. Vijayan and produced by N. V. Ramasamy.
 The film stars Sivaji Ganesan, Vanisri, A. V. M. Rajan and Cho.
 It was released on 15 December 1976.

 Plot

-Raja is the poor son of a teacher.
+Raja is the poor son of a teacher Visalam.
 Gopal is his rich best friend that often helps him financially.
-Janaki is the only child of a rich man and falls in love with Raja.
-Her father objects as Raja is poor and arranges her marriage with Gopal.
+Janaki is the only child of a rich man Selvanayagam and falls in love with Raja.
+Her father, Selvanayagam, objects as Raja is poor and arranges her marriage with Gopal.
 Raja is stuck between wanting to be with the woman he loves and his best friend's happiness.

 Production

-The film was launched at AVM Studios on March 1973.
+The film was launched at AVM Studios in March 1973.
 Sandow M. M. A. Chinnappa Thevar switched on the camera and a scene with Ganesan was filmed on that day.
 A scene with Ganesan and his mother was shot at Saradha Studios.
 A fight sequence between Ganesan and Manohar was shot at Shoranur forest in January 1976.